 - Protect or Profit from a rise in the underlying price of the asset.

-- Uncapped and unlimited protection or profit potential with “capped risk”.
+- Uncapped and unlimited protection or profit potential with “capped risk.”

 - A potential 100% loss of the premium paid.

 Definition of Delta – Movement of the Option price relative to the movement of the underlying asset (futures contract).
-A Delta is a numerical number (ex: 0.52) which gives us an indication of the “speed” at which the option price is moving relative to the underlying asset (futures).
+A Delta is a numerical number (ex: 0.52) that gives us an indication of the “speed” at which the option price is moving relative to the underlying asset (futures).
 Therefore a Delta of 1 means the option price is moving 1 point for every 1 point the futures price is moving.
-Typically, an at-the-money option has a Delta of 0.50 for calls and -0.50 for puts, meaning that at-the-money options half a point for every 1 point move in the futures contract.
+Typically, an at-the-money option has a Delta of 0.50 for calls and -0.50 for puts, meaning that at-the-money options are half a point for every 1-point move in the futures contract.
 Delta is another way of expressing the probability of an option expiring In-The-Money or ITM.